Best-ways-to-digitize-photos-feature

 Digitizing isn’t everything when it comes to preserving old photographs and keeping film alive, but it is a great place to rekindle your love of film photography.

-If I’ve got you motivated to start digitizing your old family photos, the first place that you should start this project is by organizing your physical photos.
-It’s also one of the best ways to store your photos.
+If I’ve got you motivated to start digitizing your old family photos, the first step is to organize your physical photos.
+Doing this also helps you store your photos in the best way.

 Before You Digitize, Organize!